 A GISP is a certified Geographic Information Systems Professional who has met the minimum standards for ethical conduct and professional practice as established by the GIS Certification Institute (GISCI).
 GISCI certification requires achievement in three areas: educational achievement, professional experience, and contributions to the profession.

-For a more details about GISP check out Kris Larson's 2012 presentation from the Technical Session.
+For a more information view Kris Larson's Presentation from the 2012 Technical Session.